etiennelord/ComponentGrapher/README.md

 A) Create the networks and export as graphml files

 ```
-java -jar COMPONENT-GRAPHER.jar example/Sample.phy -graphml
+java -jar COMPOSITEGRAPHER.jar example/Sample.phy -graphml
 ```

 B) Processing the Smith-Caron sample matrix and generate a summary of the results.

 ```
-java -Xms=2g -Xmx=4g -jar COMPONENT-GRAPHER.jar example/Smith_Caron.nex -summary
+java -Xms=2g -Xmx=4g -jar COMPOSITEGRAPHER.jar example/Smith_Caron.nex -summary
 ```

 ### Binary releases

-COMPONENT-GRAPHER is compatible with Java SE5 (JDK 5) and later versions of Java.
+COMPOSITEGRAPHER is compatible with Java SE5 (JDK 5) and later versions of Java.
 The latest Java platform is available at [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ## Compilation

 The source code is distributed as Netbeans project format.

 ## Dependencies

-COMPONENT-GRAPHER depends on the following library:
+COMPOSITEGRAPHER depends on the following library:

 ##### [SSJ](https://github.com/umontreal-simul/ssj)
 The SSJ library is used for BitVector calculations and for computing random uniform distribution.
-The `ssj.jar` archive is included in the COMPONENT-GRAPHER distribution and it must be in the CLASSPATH environment variable.
+The `ssj.jar` archive is included in the COMPOSITEGRAPHER distribution and it must be in the CLASSPATH environment variable.